Employee Training Do’s & Don’ts for Enterprise Software Learning

 You don’t get a second chance at making a first impression.

 Whether you are training one new employee or implementing a new software across the organization, onboarding is the first interaction between the employee and their new tool.
-It is a critical moment which will have lasting ramifications.
+It is a critical moment which will have a lasting effect.
+These employee training do’s & don’ts will help guide the way.

 A good onboarding process will ease a change resistant employee, anxious about mastering a new platform and set the precedent for effective usage whereas a poor onboarding experience can result in what is known as the “chasm of death,” a crash in overall productivity.